Streetcars in Sacramento: Rolling stock

 Pacific Gas and Electric began acquiring Birney safety cars in 1918.
 The two-truck Birneys purchased in 1929 are referred to as "Christmas cars".
 Sacramento Northern acquired their own Birneys in 1923, purchased from the San Diego Electric Railway.
 These were retired in 1939.
 When PG&E created the 15 line from former Central California Traction and Sacramento Northern tracks in 1943, it maintained CCT's St. Louis cars (themselves purchased from the Fresno Traction Company in 1938).

+Reported streetcar and interurban operating track listed under Sacramento, California.